abbasarezoo/site/_posts/2016-07-03-four-tips-for-students-young-designers.md

 category: Advice
 ---

 Here’s something you may already know: getting a gig in the design industry is tough.
-It’s a crowded market with employers looking for multi-disciplined creatives and standing out from the crowd can be difficult.
-At [Vivid](http://www.vividcreative.com/), we actively encourage applications and enquiries from students, graduates and designers who are new to the game.
-So if that's you, here’s a few tips on how get to get your foot in the door.
+It’s a crowded market with employers looking for multi-disciplined creatives, so standing out from the crowd can be difficult.
+At [Vivid](http://www.vividcreative.com/), we actively encourage applications and enquiries from students, graduates and designers who are new to the industry.
+So if that's you, here’s a few tips on how to get your foot in the door.

 ## 1. Get some kit

 Having your own hardware is a great idea.
-If it's a laptop, even better.
-You might need to take it with you to freelance gigs, meetings, presentations and interviews.
+If it's a laptop, even better, as you might need to take it with you to meetings, presentations and interviews.

 If you're doing freelance work for an agency or an in-house team, it's highly likely that a machine will be available for you.
 But being able bring your own gear will definitely open up a few doors at smaller agencies and businesses.

 ### Think different

 If you're new to the game, money might be tight.
+It's down to you be intelligent about your budget.
 For a quarter of the price of a MacBook, you could get a very powerful Windows machine.

 > Designing on a PC is no different to designing on a Mac.
 Yes, there was a time when Macs were more suited for designing with, but those days are long gone.

-It's down to you be intelligent about your budget.
 The gap between the price of Apple hardware and the alternatives is well documented.
 The difference could leave you plenty of budget for other important things like software, wireless peripherals, business cards, travel and booze (optional).

 ### Meeting the standard

 You **must** have access to industry standard software.
 If you’re developer, you’re lucky, most code editors are reasonably priced and some like [GitHub’s Atom editor](https://atom.io/) are free.

-Designers: a subscription to Adobe Creative Cloud is essential to your future career in the industry and this means spending some cash.
-A full subscription may not be necessary and it’s worth exploring the options available to you.
+Designers: a subscription to Adobe Creative Cloud is essential to your future career in the industry, and this means spending some cash.
+A full subscription may not be necessary so it’s worth exploring the options available to you.
 And don’t forget, if you’re still in college or University you can take advantage of Adobe’s favourable discounted packages.

 > Top tip: you could grab older versions of Adobe Creative Suite from eBay for a reasonable price if you cannot stomach the monthly subscription fee for Creative Cloud.